 - Add the garlic, pine nuts, kale, and basil to your food processor and pulse for 10 seconds.

 - Then, with the motor still running, pour the olive oil in through the top and pulse for 10 seconds.
-Add the water 1 tbsp at a time until pesto forms (you will need between 2-4 tbsp total).
+Add the water 1 tablespoon at a time until pesto forms (you will need between 2-4 tablespoon total).
 Taste test, then add salt.
 Last, add the lemon juice (optional).
 Enjoy!